stellarcarbon/sc-website/README.md

 ### CarbonAPI code generation

 The CarbonAPI client is generated based on the OpenAPI schema of the CarbonAPI.
-Its newest version can be found on https://api.com.
+The latest version can be found on https://api.stellarcarbon.io/docs/.

+Generate or update the API client with:

 `npm run generate-client`